charleswt/Password-Generator3/README.md

 # Password Generator

 This is a random password generator.
-I feel that I did well on this challenge but I can always improve.
+I feel that I did well on this challenge, but I can always improve.

 ## Table of Contents